rabble/chusme_website/docs/RENAME_CHUSME_TO_HOLIS_CHECKLIST.md

 The following changes have been made:
 1. Created this checklist document to track the rename process
 2. Updated all domain references in code from chus.me to hol.is
-3. Updated all domain references in code from chusme.social to holis.social
+3. Updated all domain references in code from Holis.social to holis.social
-4. Changed all app name occurrences from "Chusme" to "Holis"
+4. Changed all app name occurrences from "Holis" to "Holis"
 5. Updated wrangler.toml configurations with new domain names
 6. Updated documentation (README.md and CLAUDE.md) with new names
 7. Added npm script commands for the new domain names